 National Park College Office of Institutional Research and Reporting is committed to improving the educational experience of students through the development of a data-driven campus culture.

 The Higher Learning Commission requires institutions who are participating in federally funded financial aid programs to provide statistical reporting regarding the institution.
 In order to keep our accreditation, we provide this information to the public, current and prospective students, current and prospective student loan borrowers, and current employees.
 NPC is committed to being open and transparent with this information whether you’re a prospective student, a parent viewing schooling options, or just curious about the cost of attendance at National Park College.

 You are entitled to paper copy of this information.
 You may contact Chris Coble for questions or to obtain any information regarding NPC.

 As a student of NPC there are certain things you have a right to know:

 A prospective or currently enrolled student has the right to request graduation or completion rates of National Park College students as well as the annual Campus Security Report.
 These documents are also available in the Registrar’s Office, located on the 2nd floor of the Student Commons Building.

 Equity in Athletics

 View the Department of Education's Equity in Athletics Data Analysis tool for current information.

-The Office of Institutional Research strives to insure the veracity of the data published.
+The Office of Institutional Research and Reporting strives to insure the veracity of the data published.
 Due to state and federal reporting requirements, data that is published on our web page may change without notice.
 Updates to published data will occur throughout the academic year.